drbean/edit/tsailin/2019APBR_english_proofing.md

 (μ=.556\>.388) and decreases in *Outsourcing Re-assignment* (μ=.185\<.290).

 Table.
-7 ANOVA Table for variation in the engagement of innovation practices in the transition for OEM, ODM, OBM firms.
+7 ANOVA table for variation in the engagement of innovation practices in the transition for OEM, ODM, OBM firms.

 +-------+-------+-------+-------+-------+-------+-------+-------+-------+